-Cafe Con Leche teamed up with the Ace Hotel to host Gina Goico.
+Cafe Con Leche teamed up with the former Ace Hotel to host Gina Goico.
 Gina's work focuses on the redefinition of culture, identity and womanhood in the Dominican Republic and its diaspora, and the perceptions and expectations of inhabiting otherness in the United States.
 Gina set up in the lobby of the Ace Hotel for a week and engaged over 50 Pittsburghers in weaving a Dominican "Pelliza", or "rag rug" in English.

 Pellizas are made from repurposing strips of old cloth (from clothing, bedsheets, curtains, etc) and tying them into a plastic tarp (traditionally large rice bags are used).
 For more information about Gina and the Pelizas, please check out this blog post.
 To see the finished Pelliza you can visit the Ace Hotel in East Liberty where it will hang in the lobby.